-Effective September 2019, the Money Laundering Reporting Officer (MLRO) and Head of Financial Crime, who holds SMF 17 responsibility, reports into the newly created position of General Counsel and Chief Compliance Officer, who now holds SMF 16 responsibility.
+The Money Laundering Reporting Officer ("MLRO") and Head of Financial Crime, who holds SMF 17 responsibility, reports into the General Counsel and Chief Compliance Officer, who holds SMF 16 responsibility.
+At 31 December 2020, and since that date, the role of MLRO is being temporarily performed by the General Counsel and Chief Compliance Officer pending regulatory approval of the new MLRO.